About Jim Durbin and the Site

 The data and pictures include information from my collections and several others in Iowa.
 It also includes data from collections at Drake and Luther Colleges.
 I also check Bugguide and BAMONA and download and add that data to the website.
 Pictures have the owner's name in the caption unless they are mine.
 I have tried to make sure the name of the person who collected the specimen is shown in the "Collected by" field.
 This only applies to the family and species pictures.
 Specimen photos should be assumed to be the collector's.
 For many of the species of moths, I have included a photo for that species that was taken by Jim Vargo.
 Jim has a lot of photos on Moth Photographer's Group and gave me permission to use his photos.
 I use his photos as a check to make sure of species identification.

 The order of the moths on the website is per Hodges numbers. ( I decided to keep the Hodges order as many of us are used to this and have not adjusted to the new numbers by Pohl.)
 The taxonomy is per the Annotated taxonomic checklist of the Lepidoptera of North America, North of Mexico by Gregory R. Pohl, Bob Patterson, and Jonathan P. Pelham, dated May 2016.
 This is an update to the publication by Ron Hodges in 1989.
 Ron Hodges assigned a number to all the known Lepidoptera species (North of Mexico, approx 11000) at the time.
 With all the changes that have taken place, Greg and others took on the task of making the update.
 As part of the update, it was decided to assign a 2 digit number to all the superfamilies and a 4 digit number to the species contained in the families.
 The new publication shows the new number and also shows the Hodges number.
 This helps to find and track changes to the taxonomy changes that have occurred.
 I am in the process of updating the website to also show the new P3 numbers generated by Greg Pohl.
 Taxonomy for the moths is based on an Excel file that I get from Moth Photographer's Group website that is kept up with taxonomy updates.
-The butterflies taxonomy is based on the website www.butterfliesofameica.com which is the same site that Bugguide references.
+The butterflies taxonomy is based on the butterfliesofamerica checklist which is what Moth Photgrapher website uses.

 If the location for the sighting is to a county level, I have tried to place the GPS coordinates in the center of the county.
 Many of these are from old records that showed only county or are from people that we were not able to contact or unable to figure out the location.